Medical expert of the article

 Snoring as a breathing disorder

-Otolaryngologists explain the physiological component of snoring as a process that occurs when breathing through the mouth, a decrease in the muscle tone of the nasopharynx during sleep - an involuntary relaxation of the tissues of the soft palate and folds around the tonsils, which, under the influence of the air flow during inhalation and exhalation, begin to vibrate with a characteristic sound accompaniment.
+Otolaryngologists explain the physiological component of snoring as a process that occurs when breathing through the mouth, a decrease in muscle tone of the nasopharynx during sleep - an involuntary relaxation of the tissues of the soft palate and folds near the tonsils, which, under the influence of the air flow during inhalation and exhalation, begin to vibrate with a characteristic sound accompaniment.

 Why do women snore?